, ,

 Availability: In stock

-Siberian Tomato (the tomato we are offering) traces its roots to a master Canadian tomato breeder T. O. Graham of the University of Guelph (1940s-1960s).
-T. O. Graham was responsible for developing the High Crimson line of tomatoes (see our section on Old Gold/High Crimson tomatoes).
+The Siberian Tomato (the tomato we are offering) traces its roots to a master Canadian tomato breeder Prof. T. O. Graham of the University of Guelph (1940s-1960s).
+Prof. Graham was responsible for developing the High Crimson line of tomatoes (see our section on Old Gold/High Crimson tomatoes).

-In 1964, Prof. Graham received seeds of an Ukrainian tomato named Maliutka (translates as ‘little one’).
-Research notes for this tomato indicate it stood out for “its ability to set fruit under cool conditions and to germinate in cool soils” and its early and heavy production.
+In 1964, Prof. Graham received seeds of an Ukrainian tomato named ‘Maliutka’ (translates as ‘little one’).
+His research notes indicate it stood out for “its ability to set fruit under cool conditions and to germinate in cool soils” and its early and heavy production.

 “Siberian Tomato: Professor T.O.
 Graham of the University of Guelph received in 1964 from the U.S. Plant Introduction Station, Geneva, N.Y. several tomato introductions, one of which was exceptionally early.
 Professor Graham saved seed from one plant (out of P.I.
 280597 USSR, ‘Maliutka’), which had a total of 83 ripe fruits at Guelph up to September 17, 1964.
 He described them as small, egg-shaped with good color.
 This plant had a fantastically heavy set and phenomenal over-all ripening.